ROCmSoftwarePlatform/triton/python/perf-kernels/tools/plot-layout/README.md

+                        choose LDS access mode -mnContig             If set, the tensor is K x N and n-contig -mfma_trans_load      If set, use MFMA transpose load instructions -swizzleVec {4,8,16,32}
+                        number of contiguous elements in a vector to swizzle -padInterval PADINTERVAL
-                        choose LDS access mode -mnContig             If set, the tensor is K x N and n-contig -mfma_trans_load      If set, use MFMA transpose load instructions -wave_size {32,64}    choose the wmma instruction mode -o O                  output pdf file name (without surfix) -keep                 If set, keep the generated .tex file
+                        Add padding for every padInterval bytes -padAmount PADAMOUNT  Pad padAmount bytes for every padInterval bytes -wave_size {32,64}    choose the wmma instruction mode -o O                  output pdf file name (without surfix) -keep                 If set, keep the generated .tex file